monoKeith/Prime-Z390-A-Clover-Config/README.md

 * Just hover the mouse on BIOS Version

-These two number is corresponding to ROM revision and EFI Driver version on macOS, we need to put the correct number in Clover configuration.
+These two numbers correspond to ROM revision and EFI Driver version on macOS, we need to put the correct number in Clover configuration.

 ![Graphics](/Pictures/graphics.png)